 – Who qualifies for these tax breaks

 Did you know you can get a tax break if your kids attend summer camp (i.e. sports, Lego, Minecraft camps)?
-I didn’t and this video helped my family save money on our 2021 taxes!
+There are several tax breaks many families don’t realize could help them save money on their 2021 taxes.

 If you would like to talk to the HomePay team or sign up for their highly rated payroll services, click here.
 Sign up today and your first month is FREE!